myeongsuseong/myeongsuseong.github.io/_pages/members.md

 **Jiachen Zhou** (From September 2024 to present)
 Email: Jiachen.Zhou24__at__student.xjtlu.edu.cn
-Program: Ph.D. in Electronic and Electrical Engineering (2nd semester)
+Program: Ph.D. in Electronic and Electrical Engineering (3rd semester)
-Working on the development and applications of photoacoustic imaging systems.
+Working on the development and applications of laser speckle systems.
 Supervisory team: Dr. Anh Nguyen (UoL) and Dr. Jeong Hyeon Park (XJTLU).